 Repaying some debts before starting the process

-People who get into financial difficulties often resort to borrowing from friends and family at some point.
+People who get into financial difficulties often resort to borrowing from friends and law at some point.
 It can be natural to want to repay these debts outside the bankruptcy process, as otherwise these creditors, like all others, may receive less than the full extent of the debt owed to them.
 However, doing so soon before filing for bankruptcy may be considered a preferential payment.
 The trustee may have the right to demand that the creditor repay these funds, leaving your friend or relative potentially worse off had you not made the payment.

 Exhausting retirement accounts